-Bus & Truck Accidents
+Bus & Truck Accident Lawyers NYC

 New York City’s bus network is one of the most extensive in the country with 5,710 daily bus trips transporting over 2.5 million passengers 24 hours a day, 7 days a week.
 At the national level, over 700 million passengers are transported by buses each year.
 With the economic downturn and gasoline price hikes, more and more people are resorting to bus transportation.
-Despite buses generally having the strong safety record, accidents involving buses happen regularly.
+Despite buses generally having a strong safety record, accidents involving buses happen regularly.
 63,000 buses are involved in crashes each year according to the University of Michigan’s 2010 study titled “Type of Motor Carrier and Driver History in Fatal Bus Crashes”.
 The study showed that “transit and school bus drivers were the least likely to contribute or cause an accident, while intercity and charter buses were associated with significantly higher odds of the driver error”.
 Only recently, during rush hour, two buses collided in the Lincoln Tunnel, which links New York City and New Jersey, injuring over thirty people.
 Contrary to popular opinion, buses are not safer than cars.
 Despite their relatively small share in total motor vehicle accidents, the number of bus accidents per million miles is almost the same as the number of car accidents.

 Here are more worrying facts: